Skip to main content

 Discounts apply to general admission only, not ticketed performances, films, or events.

 Admission is FREE for all every Thursday from 5 to 9 PM during ICA Free Thursday Nights.
-Timed tickets are required for free days and nights.
-Timed tickets for Free Thursday Nights become available at 10 AM the morning of.
+Advanced tickets are recommended for free days and nights.
+Tickets for Free Thursday Nights become available at 10 AM the morning of.

 Youth 18 and under always receive FREE museum admission.
 The ICA is committed to providing access to the art and artists of our time—and we do this with the incredible support of our community.